yufusuf/ahc_GHS_mst-LSP_byz/README.md

 - do not edit anything in `build`, `_static`, `_templates` directories.
 - in conf.py edit `project, copyright, author, release` fields.
 - list your modules in code.rst under docs/distalgname
+- An example implementation of the Snapshot algorithms are provided for your convenience, you can delete it.